-Talk to a UAR academic advising director: They can help you move forward the project development process.
+Talk to an Academic Advising Director: They can help you move forward the project development process.

 If you need assistance, write to: firstname.lastname@example.org

 Start with your interests.
 What would you like to learn more about?
 Talk to your advisors, professors, and peers.
 Get suggestions for where to look for existing project opportunities, or brainstorm project ideas.